mtrano/Apennine-GNU-Linux/Apennine General Artworks/README.md

-Apennine GNU/Linux Repository
+Apennine GNU/Linux General Artworks

-Apennine GNU/Linux is GNU/Linux distribution derived from Debian stable release.
-Versions are numbered with the same number of the actual Debian Stable version and are compatible with both MX Linux and Sparky Linux stable releases.
+The included images have been created by Apennine/Gnu Linux Team

-Copyright (C) 2023 Paweł Pijanowski and others, see copyright file.
+Copyright (C) 2023 Michele Trancossi, Enexergy LTD, EPMI srl and others, see copyright file.

 This program is free software: you can redistribute it and/or modify it under the terms of the GNU General Public License as published by the Free Software Foundation, either version 3 of the License, or (at your option) any later version.